Sri Manjunatha (film): Plot

-Manjunatha is an atheist, but a good person helping others in need and fighting evil and so even though Manjunatha hates his namesake Lord Siva, the latter loves his would be devotee.
-Being an atheist, Manjunatha always scolds Lord Shiva which is watched by his vehicle Nandi and his attendant Bhrungi.
-Manjunatha meets Katyayini a to-become devadasi (Servant of the Lord) and marries her.
+Manjunatha is an atheist, but a good person helping others in need and fighting evil.
+Even though Manjunatha hates his namesake Lord Siva, the latter loves his would be devotee.
+Being an atheist, Manjunatha always scolds Lord Shiva which is watched by Shiva's vehicle Nandi and his attendant Bhrungi.
+Manjunatha meets Katyayini who is about to become a devadasi (Servant of the Lord) and marries her.
 Soon they beget a son, Siddhartha ("Siddhu"), who like his mother is a staunch devotee of Lord Shiva.

-After marriage Manjunatha realizes the existence of Lord Shiva and slowly transforms himself into a great devotee of Lord Shiva and with his devotion, lights the lamps of the Manjunatha Temple in Dharmasthala without using a matchstick and wins the hearts of everybody including the local King, Ambikeswara Maharaju who invites him to his court where he felicitates Manjunatha much to Manjunatha's dislike where the king realises that Manjunatha is going to die.
+After marriage Manjunatha realizes the existence of Lord Shiva and slowly transforms himself into a great devotee of Lord Shiva.
+With his devotion, he lights the lamps of the Manjunatha Temple in Dharmasthala without using a matchstick and wins the hearts of everybody including the local King, Ambikeswara Maharaju who invites him to his court where he felicitates Manjunatha much to Manjunatha's dislike.
+Here, the king realises that Manjunatha is going to die.

 In the meantime Manjunatha starts a Koti Lingam Puja with over 1,000 lingams worshipped and both Manjunatha and the king singing the Lingashtakam and performing the puja.
 Manjunatha is also troubled by his enemies and is aided by Lord Shiva who comes in various disguises to save his devotee and help him and his wife attain salvation.

 Cast

+Production

+The film was launched at Sri Manjunatheswara temple at Dharmasthala and another at Ganesha Temple at R T Nagar in Bangalore and also at Kanteerava Studios.